qlik-oss/core-website/README.md

 A fictive company, called **Qliktive**, implements solutions on top of Qlik Elastic.
 These solutions realize different use cases that leverage the power of the QIX Engine and are used as our showcases of Qlik Elastic.
 Each Qliktive use case is developed in a repo of its own.

-Currently, one use case is provided:
+Currently, this use case is provided:

 - [Custom Analytics UI](./docs/use-cases/use-case-custom-analytics/README.md)